tawheeler/CrossfilterCharts.jl/README.md

 ## Git It

-Quickly take a data set and make an exploratory data visualization with just a few lines of code.
+Quickly take a data set and make exploratory data visualizations with just a few lines of code.
 Just open a Julia terminal and run:
 ```julia
 Pkg.clone("https://github.com/tawheeler/DC.jl.git")
 ```